ThorbenSchiller/jikan-docker/README.md

 ## Build local

-Use the `docker-compose.yml` to setup a local instance with a Redis and MySQL instance:
+Use the `docker-compose.yml` to set up a local instance with a Redis instance:

 ```shell script
 docker-compose up